MANASNANDMOHAN/Railway_Track_Detection/README.md

 Conclusion
 This project demonstrates the effectiveness of various computer vision techniques for railway track detection.
 The best-performing method will depend on the specific application and the characteristics of the data.

-Future Work

-Improving the accuracy and robustness of the existing methodologies.
-●
-Developing new methodologies for detecting railway tracks in more challenging environments.
-●
-Integrating the railway track detection system into real-world applications, such as train control systems or autonomous trains.
-References
-The project draws on several sources, including research papers, blog posts, and code repositories.
-Contributing
-Contributions to the project are welcome.
-Please fork the repository and submit a pull request